microstub/microstub.github.io/_posts/2022-12-31-linux-detours.md

 At this point any calls to `DrawIndexedPrimitive` within the `LPDIRECT3DDEVICE9` class will be rerouted to `hkDrawIndexedPrimitive`.
-You can see that this is a very powerful concept and gives us access to the calees function arguments.
+You can see that this is a very powerful concept and gives us access to the callee's function arguments.
 As demonstrated, it is possible to hook both C and C++ functions.

 The difference generally is that the first argument to a C++ function is a